LagoLunatic/dsvrandom/README.md

 The intent of RV is to create more variety in the ways that the player can approach a given seed, and also in the process decrease the average length of a seed while increasing the likelihood of challenging boss fights.
 It was ultimately created to satisfy my own wishes for how I want to play seeds, but I think the end result should be something closer to the difficulty curve of the original game.

+### How to get it?

-Source code will be here: https://github.com/appleforyou/dsvrandom-rv - however that is currently incomplete.
-For the time being I've repackaged LagoLunatic's 1.3.0 release with my new files.
-Releases: https://github.com/appleforyou/dsvrandom-rv/releases
+The source code on Github is currently incomplete.
+For the time being, I've repackaged LagoLunatic's 1.3.0 release with my new files, which you can find here: https://github.com/appleforyou/dsvrandom-rv/releases

+Source code will be here when it's done: https://github.com/appleforyou/dsvrandom-rv

 ### About the original version